B0ney/xmodits/resources/MOD Format.md

 # Dumping samples from ProTracker modules

-The **.MOD** format should be the easiest to dump samples as it's simplest format.
+The **.MOD** format should be the easiest to dump samples as it's the simplest format.

 * Samples are stored as **mono 8-bit PCM**.
 * Every sample has a maximum size of **128KB**
+* Each sample is stored sequentially

 ## Sources
 * https://wiki.multimedia.cx/index.php/Protracker_Module